Using BLE Devices with a Raspberry Pi

 Getting notifications from BLE devices is another mechanism for getting data from BLE devices in a low power way.
 A device can send a notification when it has new information to send, such as new data or an alert.

-To enable notifications, we need to write to the CCCD (Client Configuration characteristic descriptor) with the right flags
+To enable notifications, we need to write to the CCCD (Client Configuration characteristic descriptor) with the right flags:

 [DB:F8:F9:65:59:15][LE]> char-write-cmd 34 07

-Raspberry Pi as a Gateway
+Using the Raspberry Pi as a Gateway

 At the beginning of this article we mentioned some of the performance issues the Raspberry Pi has, and you may have seen that the range can be somewhat limited, depending on the device being used.
-That's not everything to consider. major limitations of the Raspberry Pi is its limited temperature range.
-The latest Raspberry Pi 4 has a temperature range of 0°C - 50°C, which limits the Raspberry Pi to indoor deployments only.
-We have seen some more success using custom heatsinks and even fans to improve this, but you would need to test it for any reasonable assurance of deployment.
+That’s not everything to consider.

 If you are looking to use the Raspberry Pi in any kind of deployment, look to do the following to improve your results: